Breekpot/docs/notarynodes/where_code_meets_law.rst

 Ends
 ~~~~

-* Digitized, and very important, standardized representations of assets
+* Digitized and very important, standardized, representations of assets
 * A trusted ledger that provides transparency (e.g. if trusted parties are corrupt, society can witness)
 * Efficient system, no expensive middlemen that can be replaced with technology